-By Thomas Wanckel SEGELKEN & SUCHOPAR wanckel@sesu.de www.sesu.de Baumwall 7, Überseehaus D-20459 Hamburg, Germany Tel: 0049/40/3768050 Fax: 0049/40/362071
+By Thomas Wanckel, Partner SEGELKEN & SUCHOPAR SOLICITORS wanckel@sesu.de Baumwall 7, Überseehaus 20459 Hamburg, Germany Tel.: 0049/40/376805-18 Fax: 0049/40/362071

-1. Please give an overview of ship arrest practice in your country.
+1. Please give an overview of ship arrest pract country.

 Germany has not only well-known international sea-ports at the North- and the Baltic-Sea but also a long history in maritime law.
-Although it is said that German law is generally rather restrictive in allowing conservatory and provisional measures, no doubt an arrest can be achieved within a day and with reasonable costs involved.
+Although it is said that German law is generally rather restrictive in allowing conservatory and provisional measures, no doubt an arrest can be achieved within a day and with reasonable costs involved; in particular after the revision of the German Maritime Trade Law ("Das deutsche Seehandelsrecht"), which entered into force on April 25th, 2013.
+The much disputed requirement of "the good reason" for an arrest ("Arrestgrund") has been deleted.
+Therefore the merits of an arrest now depend on a thoroughly prepared application by the arresting party only.